Buyer and Seller Save Big With

-The owner of a service company, which installs and maintains heavy equipment for commercial buildings, was interested in selling his company and had found a buyer.
+The owner of a service company that installs and maintains heavy equipment for commercial buildings was interested in selling his company and had found a buyer.
 The seller knew the buyer and was confident his company would be in good hands.
-However, the buyer did not have cash available to purchase the company up-front, so the seller agreed to accept an installment note in lieu of cash.
+However, the buyer did not have cash available to purchase the company up front, so the seller agreed to accept an installment note in lieu of cash.

 The owner, a longtime client of WBL, asked the firm to review his deal and identify any tax-related issues.
 Upon review, WBL identified two potential barriers to the transaction:

-- Because the seller had fully depreciated his fixed assets, his overall net tax basis in the assets of the company was very low but he had significant stock basis due to the cumulative earnings of the company.
-Therefore, the asset sale would generate a much larger gain due to the agreed-upon purchase price allocation and thus a much larger tax liability compared to a stock sale.
+Because the seller had fully depreciated his fixed assets, his overall net tax basis in the assets of the company was very low but he had significant stock basis due to the cumulative earnings of the company.
+Therefore, the asset sale would generate a much larger gain due to the agreed-upon purchase price allocation and thus a much larger tax liability than a stock sale.